 Activities & skills I love to teach & share with children...

 My additional skills include fluency in Spanish (I was raised in a Spanish-speaking household).
 I attended a French immersion elementary school and continued to study French in high school.
 I can pronounce all the words with relative ease (and can usually work out the general idea through context clues).
 I can play beginning guitar and ukulele.
 I have taught music class to preschool students.
 As part of my certification process for the elementary school I taught at for two years, I was First Aid and CPR Certified.
 I attended classes as part of their training program on signs for child abuse and neglect, illnesses, preventative measures, and was taught in pool and recreational safety.
 I was part of many different recreational activities growing up including, dance, track, karate, jujitsu, soccer, and acting.
 I studied and received my bachelor’s degree in psychology in the spring of 2014.
-Additionally, I studied child development while earning my degree and have found it to incredibly helpful in my understanding of children.
+Additionally, I studied child development while earning my degree and have found it to be incredibly helpful in my understanding of children.

-I have been a youth ministry leader for a little over a year and have had the pleasure of serving pre-teens and teenagers in a counseling position.
+I was a youth ministry leader for a little over a year and have had the pleasure of serving pre-teens and teenagers in a counseling position.
 As a volunteer leader, I have worked with girls and boys navigating through different seasons of life as they find their rhythm in school and personal life.
-I serve as a trusted adult and have experienced this same youth ministry organization as a youth years ago, so I find it extremely gratifying to now be a leader helping other girls in this stage of life.
+I served as a trusted adult and have experienced this same youth ministry organization as a youth years ago, so I find it extremely gratifying to now be a leader helping other girls in this stage of life.
 This position has taught me the importance of being consistent, showing up for kids, exercising patience, and how to be a better listener.